-The Board of Regents has authorized the institution to implement a Faculty Development Leave Program pursuant to the provisions of the Texas Education Code84.
+The Board of Regents has authorized the institution to implement a Faculty Development Leave Program pursuant to the provisions of the Texas Education Code.

 - 2. Purpose. - 2.1.
-A faculty development leave may be granted for study, research, writing, field observations, or other suitable purpose, which the faculty member is eligible by reason of service, that the purpose for the faculty development leave is one for which faculty development leave may be granted, and that granting leave to the faculty member will not place on faculty development leave a greater number of faculty members than is authorized.

-3. Eligible Faculty.
+A faculty development leave may be granted for study, research, writing, field observations, or other suitable purpose, which the faculty member is eligible by reason of service, that the purpose for the faculty development leave is one for which faculty development leave may be granted, and that granting leave to the faculty member will not place on faculty development leave a greater number of faculty members than is authorized. - 3.
+Eligible Faculty. - 3.1.

-- 3.1.
 A faculty member is eligible if they have been employed full-time as a member of the faculty or staff and their duties include teaching, administration, including professional librarians, or the performance of professional services.
 The term does not include a person employed in a position which is in the institution's classified personnel system, or employed in a similar type of position. - 3.2.
 A faculty member is eligible after serving as a faculty member of LSCPA for at least two consecutive academic years.
 The service must be full-time academic duty but need not include teaching. - 4.
 Application. - 4.1.
 Applications for faculty development leaves will be evaluated by a committee elected by those persons eligible to apply for leave.
 The committee makes recommendations to the President, who shall make the final determination which applications should be granted for paid faculty development leave. - 4.2.
 Applications for faculty development leave must be submitted to the committee by October 1st and forwarded to the President by November 1st.
 Approved leaves will begin in the following academic year. - 5.
 Duration and Compensation - 5.1.
-Faculty development leave may be granted to a faculty member for either one academic year at one-half of regular salary or for one-half of an academic year at full regular salary.
-For the purposes of this policy, an academic year means a fall semester followed immediately by a spring semester.
-One-half of an academic year means either a fall or spring semester.
+Faculty development leave may be granted to a faculty member for either one academic year at one-half of regular salary or for one-half of an academic year at full regular

-84 Texas Education Code, Chapter 51, Subchapter C.
+&lt;sup>84 Texas Education Code, Chapter 51, Subchapter C.